-- Central Karoo's arid nature impacts the growth potential of towns, and the viability of agriculture in the region.
-The District is very dependent on groundwater. - Agriculture practices have modified area riparian habitats. - Long distances and poor transport infrastructure are impeding the movement of agriculture products to major centres. - Overgrazing has resulted in the degradation of large tracts of land and resulted in extensive soil erosion, with an associated decline in grazing potential and in water quality due to siltation.
+- The Central Karoo's arid nature impacts the growth potential of towns, and the viability of agriculture in the region.
+The District is very dependent on groundwater whose extent is not fully understood. - Agriculture practices have modified some riparian habitats. - Sparsely located settlements, long travel distances and poor rail transport services are impeding the movement of people and agriculture products to major centres. - Overgrazing has resulted in the degradation of large tracts of land and resulted in extensive soil erosion, with an associated decline in grazing potential and in water quality due to siltation.